Marian-Braendle/ipe-copytools/README.md

 * Select objects to be copied (all types are allowed, including nested groups of objects)
 * Select `Ipelets->Copy Tools->Linear/Grid Pattern`
-* Move the two endpoints of the "displacement" vector
+* Move the two endpoints of the "displacement vector"
 * Specify the number of instances:
     * use number keys `0`-`9` or
     * use `j` or `k` to increment or decrement the number or